 There are a number of key things you need to consider when planning to buy a franchise.

 What you should consider before buying a franchise

 Assess yourself to see what kind of franchise, if any, will suit you.
-Should I buy a franchise?
+See should I buy a franchise?

 - Find out what franchise opportunities are available and draw up a shortlist.
-Find out about possible franchises.
+See find out about franchise opportunities.

-- Assess franchise opportunities carefully, ask questions and talk to other franchisees.
+- Assess a franchise opportunity carefully, ask questions and talk to other franchisees.

 - When you find a business, investigate its financial prospects.
 Base this on thorough research of performance figures.
 Include an analysis of three years' accounts - if they have been trading for that period - and management figures.